carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 ## Modular and Flexible Learning

-This course follows a modular format, covering a range of topics and integrating real-world examples.
+This workshop follows a modular format, covering a range of topics and integrating real-world examples.
 The contents were selected to ensure highest possible relevance to the research questions of the attendants and allow for immediate applicabilion of the learning outcomes to their research.
-Therefore, the course curriculum provides an overview general concepts without diving into technical details, while ensuring direct relevance to life science domains and good practices for handling open reproducible computational data science.
+Therefore, the workshop curriculum provides an overview general concepts without diving into technical details, while ensuring direct relevance to life science domains and good practices for handling open reproducible computational data science.

 We have designed multiple modular episodes covering topics across two overarching themes, that we refer to as "masterclasses" in this project: